-Seven of the 10 dead after Astroworld Festival were in one highly packed section of the audience
+Most of the dead Astroworld victims were in one highly packed area, video timeline shows

 At least seven of the 10 dead after the Astroworld Festival were clustered in a small area enclosed on three sides by metal barriers that became dangerously crowded, according to a Washington Post investigation.